Scroll to content

 In Reception, children will have daily Phonics (taught through Supersonic Phonic Friends), Maths and Literacy session (taught through The Write Stuff) in the morning and Topic sessions during the afternoon.
 Children are introduced to their new learning challenges in small groups.
 This is then further developed through child-initiated learning that takes place throughout the day.
 Learning is promoted in both the indoor and outdoor environment.

-During our Phonics sessions children will be starting Basic 3 of Supersonic Phonic Friends.
+During our Phonics sessions children will be continuing Basic 3 of Supersonic Phonic Friends.
 Basic 3 finishes the remainder 6 single phonemes and then moves onto digraphs and trigraphs (2 and 3 letters which go together to make one sound ie. /ai/ /sh/).
 They will be working on recognising these new phonemes and will also practise blending them to read words.
 The children will also be taught tricky words, which are words the children can not segment and blend, but they just have to know.

 Please ensure the children bring to school appropriate clothing such as a puddle suit (see our uniform requirements for more information) jogging bottoms and wellies/walking boots.
 If you need further information regarding clothing please contact a member of the Reception team.